LAAS-HRI/fastext_experiments/README.md

 # fasttext_experiments

 FastText is an open source software based on subword static word embeddings for efficient text classification.
-It allow to compute embeddings for unknown words based on subwords and provide multilabel supervised classification.
+It allow to compute embeddings for unknown words based on subwords and provide multilabel classification.
 Word embeddings pretrained on Common Crawl and Wikipedia for [157 languages](https://fasttext.cc/docs/en/crawl-vectors.html) are also provided.

 This repository contains an easy way of generating sentences based on templates that can be used for supervised multi-label learning with FastText.